Radiation Dose to Medical Staff Performing Fluoroscopically Guided Interventional Procedures

 , by DCEG Staff

-A new study finds ionizing radiation exposure to workers performing or assisting in fluoroscopically guided interventional (FGI) procedures are among the highest in medical practice.
-The results were published November 26, 2019 in the journal Radiology.
+A new study finds ionizing radiation exposure to workers performing or assisting in fluoroscopically guided interventional (FGI) procedures is among the highest in medical practice.
+The results were published November 26, 2019, in the journal Radiology.

 These findings increase our understanding of occupational radiation exposure to workers who perform FGI procedures and may help inform best practices for radiation protection and promote proper badge placement.

 Borrego D et al. Occupational Doses to Medical Staff Performing or Assisting with Fluoroscopically Guided Interventional Procedures.
 Radiology 2019.